UPPMAX/programming_formalisms_intro/doc/startup.md

 ````

 **We are ready to**
-- extend the README file
+- Extend the README file
 - Make some folders according to the above list
 - Put the planning documents in a docs folder